BioDAS/biodas.github.io/wiki/DASworkshop200802_intro_tutorial.md

 services are around, which DAS commands they are understanding and about the coordinate systems of their data.”*<sup>1</sup>

+The DAS Registration Server allows DAS clients to discover DAS services.
-This valuable service provides a human web interface that allows you to search for DAS sources, test their status, examine their reliability and learn more about what they offer.
+At the same time it provides an elegant browsable web interface that allows you to search for DAS sources, test their status, examine their reliability and learn more about what they offer.
 At the time of writing, a total of 383 servers from 47 institutions in 18 different countries are included in the registry.

-In addition to the human-searchable interface, the service can be accessed directly and transparently by DAS clients.
-This allows DAS clients to find relevant DAS services for you without you having to perform an exhaustive search.
+The following activities will familiarise your with the content of the registry, both the 'human' interface and also the web-service interface that can be queried by DAS clients (and your client code!)

 > ***Navigate to [The DAS Registration
 > Server](http://www.dasregistry.org)***